davecalnan/gate/README.md

 Note: TypeScript will give out to you because it wants `abilities` to be an array of strings but I promise it works.
 I just need to make those types generic!

-This usage isn't incredibly useful as you could just map the permissions to an array of names but providing a custom `satisfies` function can give a lot of flexbility.
+This particular example isn't incredibly useful as you could just map the permissions to an array of names but providing a custom `satisfies` function can give a lot of flexbility.
 Such as...

 ### Implement wildcard abilities